 - eSIM — A UK pre-paid eSIM activated the moment you land saves you queuing for a SIM card at the airport.
 See our Thailand eSIM guide for the providers worth using.

-- Travel insurance — Required for the Thailand Digital Arrival Card.
-UK-specific recommendations in our travel insurance for Thailand guide.
+- Travel insurance — Not required for the Thailand Digital Arrival Card, but worth arranging for medical care, cancellation, and the activities you plan.
+See our travel insurance for Thailand guide.

 - Airport transfer — Pre-book or use Grab on arrival.
 Our airport transfers guide compares every option.